codybarr/hearthstone-deck-builder/README.md

 Got a rough draft of the static client created.
 Most of the pages are built and everything except for the create deck submission logic is ready.

 Also built the GET endpoints for `/api/cards` and `/api/cards/:id`.

+**Milestone 3b - Fully functional Static Client (minus auth)**

+Finished building out the MVP features deck builder, etc. This version of the client is ready for user feedback.